patternfly/training-scenarios/react-components/select/step1.md

 Create a basic select component.

+Katacoda is setting up a new React application.
+Begin coding once the server starts and "Welcome to PatternFly" appears on the lower pane.

 1) **Navigate to the `src` folder and open `src/App.js`{{open}}**

 2) **Copy the code into the `App.js` file to set up the structure of the select component.**